 Another restaurant on the Art Walk route is the Café de Artistes.
-If you go for their ‘Early Bird Special’ you get the gourmet meal without the high end prices.
-It’s so good it rates it’s own post!
+Gourmet meal without the high end prices and so good it rates it’s own post.

 Life changes forever once you’ve tried their Tacos Pastor, slivers of spiced pork and pineapple on a tortilla.
-There is ALWAYS a huge line-up but it’s worth the wait.
-The people at the table next to us came down to Puerto Vallarta just for these tacos (or so they said).
+There is ALWAYS a HUGE line-up here but it’s worth the wait.
+The people at the table next to us came down to Puerto Vallarta just to get their hands on these tacos.

 Pancho’s Takos is on Basilio Badillo with it’s wide sidewalk and plethora of restaurants and high-end shops.

 Los Muertos.
 Delicious (& humungous) pizzas plus artisanal beer with happy skeletons dancing around you.
 Monzon Brewing Company New in 2019 and fantastic – both the beer and the food rates highly in our books.